Selecting The Best Coffee Beans On The Market In 2020

 5. Without Milk

-For a black coffee to work as espresso, you need to have some good acid balance - look for lower acid coffees such as Brazil (neutral acid), Sumatra (low acid) and some of the Ethiopians like the Sidamo.
+For a black coffee to work as espresso, you need to have some good acid balance and a good espresso shot - look for lower acid coffees such as Brazil (neutral acid), Sumatra (low acid) and some of the Ethiopians like the Sidamo.

 6. With Milk